 His knowledge of technology (he was a programmer) and his broad experience in public affairs and media set him apart as an attorney.
-Now he uses this unique experience to support companies, organisations and citizens, in court as well as in politics and in the media.
-He is particularly specialised in privacy compliance of complex technology projects and als works as a data protection officer.
+He uses this unique experience to support companies, organisations and citizens, in court as well as in politics and in the media.
+He is particularly specialised in privacy compliance of complex technology projects and also works as a data protection officer.

-In addition to his work as an attorney, Ot van Daalen is a privacy-researcher at the Institute for Information Law of the University of Amsterdam.
+In addition to his work as an attorney, Ot van Daalen is an assistant professor at the Institute for Information Law of the University of Amsterdam.
 He wrote a PhD on information security, encryption, quantum computing and human rights.
 Before launching Bits of Freedom, he worked for years at the first-tier commercial law firm De Brauw Blackstone Westbroek, representing clients in the high-tech- and telecommunications sectors.
 Ot studied at the University of Amsterdam and Columbia University in New York.
 He is an experienced speaker and is often asked as expert in the media.
-Ot is a member of the Dutch Association for Privacy Law (VPR), the Dutch Association for Privacy Lawyers, the Dutch Association for Information Technology and Law (NVvIR) and the Association for Media- and Communications Law.
+Ot is a member of the Dutch Association for Privacy Law, the Dutch Association for Privacy Lawyers, the Dutch Association for Information Technology and Law and the Association for Media- and Communications Law.
 Please see his personal website for more information on his publications and media appearances.

 Ot van Daalen has registered as his specialisation the legal practice area Privacy law in the Netherlands Bar’s register of legal practice areas (rechtsgebiedenregister).
 Based on this registration, he is required to obtain ten training credits per calendar year in legal practice area in accordance with the standards set by the Netherlands Bar.